Dark-Sihilel/Hiruu-Queen-Bot/README.md

 ```
 Due to Userbot ; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, Alpha-X executives do not accept responsibility.
+Absolutely, Hiruu-Queen executives do not accept responsibility.
-By establishing the Alpha-X , you are deemed to have accepted these responsibilities.
+By establishing the Hiruu-Queen , you are deemed to have accepted these responsibilities.
 ```

 `Be careful using using this commands 👇`